simrenbasra/simys-blog/_posts/2024-09-13-timeseries_part1.md

 To make the mean constant, you can apply differencing to the data.
 Differencing involves subtracting the previous value from the current value and helps to remove both trend and seasonality from the data.
 There are two types of differencing you can apply:

-**1. First-Order:** Subtracting previous value from the current value, this removes the trend in the data.
+**1.First-Order:** Subtracting previous value from the current value, this removes the trend in the data.

-**2. Seasonal:** Subtracts value from the same season in a previous cycle, this removes seasonal patterns in the data.
+**2.Seasonal:** Subtracts value from the same season in a previous cycle, this removes seasonal patterns in the data.
 For instance, for this project we know the seasonality is 7 days (as seen from seasonal trend decomposition), you would subtract the close price from the same day of the previous week.

 **Testing for Stationarity**

 To check if data is stationary, you can use the following methods:

 **1. Augmented Dickey-Fuller (ADF) Test:**

 Statistical test to determine if timeseries data is stationary where the null hypothesis of ADF test is that the data is non-stationary.